-Diabetes and Foot Risk
+Diabetes and Foot Complications

 Diabetes presents a serious risk of limb loss and amputation due to two major foot complications: